Create webinars that engage audiences at every stage, from awareness to advocacy. 📣 Learn the best practices on May 14.

 November 20th, 2020 Jack Wildt

 I know that we are all missing in-person events this year.
-While digital events have been a great experience, there is still one area where they are lacking… SWAG!
-I, for one, have been feeling the swag drought this year.
+While virtual events have been a great experience, there is still one area where they are lacking… SWAG!
+I, for one, have been feeling the event swag drought this year.
 My closet is sorely lacking in the random t-shirt department, and I have run out of branded phone chargers.
-Luckily, we have options to end swag scarcity.
+Luckily, we have options to end event swag scarcity.

 * Quick note.
 We use Sendoso here at ON24, but everything I list below should be possible with any direct mail vendors.